 Chasing Your Tail: The boss battle against Goht.
 It's technically possible to defeat him with carefully placed bombs and/or arrows (and loads of patience), but a lot more entertaining to mow him down with Goron Link's spikes.

-Chekhov's Gunman: An example that occurs after the game has ended.
-Remember that twisted tree you see at the beginning of the game?
-Remember it.
-And cry when you realize that it was the Deku Butler's son, who apparently got soul-sucked for your initial Baleful Polymorph.
+An example that occurs after the game has ended.
+The twisted tree you see at the beginning of the game turns out to be the remains of the Deku Butler's son, who apparently got soul-sucked for your initial Baleful Polymorph.
 Doubles as Chekhov M.I.A..

 The Skull Kid is confirmed in the epilogue to be the one from Ocarina of Time.